Fallas festival in Valencia

 La Crida (Feb 22)

 Held at the Torres de Serranos, the medieval city gates.
 The Fallera Mayor officially opens the festivities from the tower.
-Around 80,000 people attend this event, so arrive early.
+Over 100,000 people typically attend, so arrive early.
 The surrounding streets fill up with bands and fireworks afterwards.

 Local tip: The Jardines del Turia (the old riverbed park) near the Torres gives you a slightly elevated vantage point and an easier escape route when the event ends.
 Getting out of the main crowd at Torres de Serranos after the show can take 30-45 minutes.